-Biographical Notes: Thomas Hellström, currently Associate Professor at department of Computing Science at Umeå University, received his Ph.D. from the same department in 2001.
+Biographical notes: Thomas Hellström is currently working as an Associate Professor at the Department of Computing Science at Umeå University and has received his PhD from the same department in 2001.
 His research interests are in learning robots, field robotics and machine learning.

-Ola Ringdahl, works as Research Engineer at department of Computing Science at Umeå University.
-He received his M.Sc. from the same department in 2003.
+Ola Ringdahl works as a Research Engineer at the Department of Computing Science at Umeå University.
+He received his MSc from the same department in 2003.
 His research interests are in path tracking, obstacle avoidance and system integration.